ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_essentials/View_stitches_as_crosses_or_tiles.md

 ## To view stitches as crosses or tiles...

-1Click the Crosses icon.
+1. Click the Crosses icon.
 Any digitized areas are shown as crosses (or lines for line borders).

-2Click again to show stitches as colored tiles.
+2. Click again to show stitches as colored tiles.

 ![cross-stitch_essentials00038.png](assets/cross-stitch_essentials00038.png)